Harris mocks Trump as she makes surprise Saturday Night Live appearance

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Kamala Harris poked fun at Donald Trump as she made a surprise appearance on Saturday Night Live just days before America goes to the polls.
+Kamala Harris poked fun at Donald Trump‘s garbage truck struggles as she made a surprise appearance on Saturday Night Live just days before America goes to the polls.

-The vice president, who has been played on the 50th season of the comedy show by Maya Rudolph, flew to New York City after a campaign event in Charlotte, North Carolina.
+The vice president, who has been played on the 50th season of the comedy show by Maya Rudolph, flew to New York City on Saturday evening after a campaign event in Charlotte, North Carolina.

 Harris made the unscheduled stop while on her way to Detroit, Michigan, with Air Force Two landing at LaGuardia Airport in Queens.
-It was the final episode of the show before Tuesday’s pivotal Election Day.
+It was the final episode of the show before Election Day on Tuesday.

-She appeared opposite Rudolph after the actress looked into a mirror and said she wished she could “talk to someone who has been in my shoes.”
+She appeared in the show’s cold opening opposite Rudolph’s version of her as the actress looked into a mirror and said she wished she could “talk to someone who has been in my shoes.”

-The camera then panned to the reflection in the mirror, where the beaming vice president sat, who received a huge cheer from the studio audience.
+The camera then panned to the reflection in the mirror, where the beaming vice president sat, receiving a huge cheer from the studio audience.

 “You and me both sister,” Harris told Rudolph.

-“It is nice to see you Kamala,” Harris said.
+“It is nice to see you Kamala,” Harris added.
 “I am just here to remind you that you have got this.
 You can do something your opponent cannot do like open doors.”

 The joke came just days after a viral video of Trump struggling to climb into the door of a garbage truck in Wisconsin while wearing an orange fluorescent safety vest.